MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/modernize-classic-team-site.md

 ## See also

-For info about automatically modernizing the home pages of classic sites, see [Classic home page modernization](disable-auto-modernization-classic-home-pages.md)
+For info about automatically modernizing the home page on classic sites, see [Classic home page modernization](disable-auto-modernization-classic-home-pages.md).